 One of the differences between the printers is that the P4014 cannot use the high capacity (low running cost) cartridges - they don't fit.
-Even if you modified the printer the firmware would still reject the cartridge.
+Even if you modified the printer the firmware might still reject the cartridge.
 (Firmware can be changed but if getting low cost print is a piority just use remanufactured cartridges)

 XX is the type of memory error "00" being "defective memory" and "10" being "memory device not found"

 YY is the location - "00" being "black print cartridge" (01=Cyan, 02=Magenta, 03=Yellow).
 Mono printers like the P4014 series only have a black cartridge so the message will be one of 10.00.00 or 10.10.00.

 HP and other printer manufacturers have all taken to putting chips on cartridges to record usage and "assure users of their authenticity".
 To put it another way, they would like to keep others from making cartridges for their printers, because that is where almost all the profit in printers lies.
 The most likely reason to get this message is that a refilled or clone cartridge does not have a new chip, or the chip does not work correctly.
 Minor possibilities are a malfunction in the chip-memory subsystem.

 Try reinstalling the cartridge in case its position did not engage the memory contacts.
 Check whether the old cartridge now gives the same problem - there may be damage to cartridge contacts.
 Also try turning the printer on and off.

 Is the cartridge an HP original in an HP branded box?
 If the cartridge is an HP original turn the printer off, reseat the cartridge, turn the printer on and see if the message clears.
 If it does not is there any possibility the cartridge is counterfeit?
 HP have a hotline to spot counterfeits, they will want the vendor name and serial number.